zaphosting/docs/en/minecraft_addop.md

 ![](https://user-images.githubusercontent.com/61839701/170326176-ff51713e-d128-4657-bce6-a6d4e41101ec.png)

 Now you should see a dark window representing the console of the server.
 Underneath it, you can see an input field where any commands are passed to the console.
-In order to set the OP rights, the command "op <player>" (without "/") must be entered into the input field and then the green button "Send command" has to be clicked to send the command to the console.
+In order to set the OP rights, the command "op player" (without "/") must be entered into the input field and then the green button "Send command" has to be clicked to send the command to the console.

 ![](https://user-images.githubusercontent.com/61839701/170326239-c1cbf343-c4df-4178-b858-7edbb75aee71.png)

-After a few seconds, the command sent should appear in the console, followed by the message "Made <player> a server operator", which marks the action as successful.
+After a few seconds, the command sent should appear in the console, followed by the message "Made player a server operator", which marks the action as successful.
 Now the respective player has all OP-rights and can for example change the game mode.

 > The distribution of OP-rights is now also possible in the game itself, so that you should adjust the rights level as explained in the next step, if you wish to do so.